sp7t/project-athena/CONTRIBUTING.md

 ### Making Changes

 1.  **Pull the latest changes**: Before starting work, ensure your `develop` branch is up-to-date:

     ```bash
     git checkout develop
     git pull origin develop
     ```

+    > **💡 GUI Alternative**: In VSCode, click on the branch name in the bottom-left corner, select `develop`, then click the sync/pull icon (↻) in the status bar or use the Source Control panel.

 2.  **Create your feature branch**:

     ```bash
     git checkout -b feat/backend-#101-fix-auth-token-expiry develop
     ```

+    > **💡 GUI Alternative**: In VSCode, click the branch name in the bottom-left, select "Create new branch from...", choose `develop`, and enter your branch name following our naming convention.

 3.  **Write your code!**
 4.  **Using `uv` for Package Management**:
     - To add a new package: `uv add <package-name>`